 AAK has been sourcing coconuts from India and Sri Lanka since the 1930s.
-Nowadays, Indonesia, the Philippines, and India are the three biggest coconut producers with 70 percent of the global production.
-We source our coconut oil from the Philippines, Indonesia and India.
+Nowadays, Indonesia, the Philippines, and India are the three biggest coconut producers, accounting for 70 percent of global production.
+We source our coconut oil from the Philippines, Indonesia and partly from India.

-In 2018, AAK has identified coconut oil as one of the key raw materials for responsible sourcing together with shea and palm oil.
-For coconut oil the major risks in the supply chains still had to be identified and no industry-wide sustainability standard exists.
-Therefore, AAK has teamed up with Proforest to conduct a risk assessment for our coconut supply chains.
+In 2018, AAK identified coconuts as a key raw material for responsible sourcing together with shea, palm oil, rapeseed and soy.
+For coconuts, the major risks in the supply chain still had to be identified and no industry-wide sustainability standard exists.
+Therefore, AAK teamed up with Proforest to conduct a risk assessment for our coconut supply chains.

 The main priorities based on the risk assessment are listed below:

 - Improve traceability

 - Improve farmer livelihoods and keep them interested in growing coconuts

 Based on priorities one and two, we have progressed on our supplier engagement in three different ways.

 - We have developed a supplier engagement workshop aimed at the mill, middlemen and farmer levels.